 The Center on Socio-Legal Approaches to Property engages in scholarship, public education, advocacy, and technical assistance around the question of how to defend the property rights of politically or economically vulnerable individuals or communities who have been unjustly dispossessed of their property.

-Institute for Compliance
+Institute for Compliance in Financial Markets

-The Institute for Compliance promotes careers in financial compliance, trains and prepares students for such careers, increases knowledge of the importance of compliance, and provides various events for the Chicago-based compliance and legal community.
+The Institute for Compliance in Financial Markets promotes careers in financial compliance, trains and prepares students for such careers, increases knowledge of the importance of compliance, and provides various events for the Chicago-based compliance and legal community.
 It is the first institute of its kind located in a law school.
 The Institute for Compliance offers a rich curriculum of classes.
 J.D. students who complete required coursework may obtain a Certificate in Financial Markets Compliance.

 Institute for Law and the Humanities